hperrin/svelte-material-ui/README.md

    // ...

-   // At the client svelte options change emitCss to false and css to true svelte({
+   // At the client svelte options change emitCss to true and css to false svelte({
      compilerOptions: {
        dev,
        hydratable: true,
-       css: true
+       css: false
      },
-     emitCss: false
+     emitCss: true
    }),

-   // Find this line, under "plugins:" commonjs(),

-   // Then paste the following after it.
+   // Right after that plugin, paste the following.
    // Once in the "client:" section, and again in the "server:" section. postcss({
      extensions: ['.scss', '.sass'],